 So the resistance of 40W bulb is greater and the voltage across 40W is more (V=IR) so 40W bulb will glow brighter.

 24. Why temperature rise test is conducted in bus bars and isolators?

-Bus bars and isolators are rated for continuous power flow, that means they carry heavy currents which rises their temperature. so it is necessary to test this devices for temperature rise.
+Bus bars and isolators are rated for continuous power flow, that means they carry heavy currents which rise their temperature.
+So it is necessary to test these devices for temperature rise.

-The shunt connection in four point stater is provided separately form the line where as in three point stater it is connected with line which is the drawback in three point stater
+The shunt connection in the four-point starter is provided separately from the line whereas in three-point stater it is connected with a line which is the drawback in three-point stater

 26. Whats is MARX CIRCUIT?

 It is used with generators for charging a number of the capacitor in parallel and discharging them in series.
 It is used when the voltage required for testing is higher than the available.